|

 Local & global variable

 This is a good practice to use var to declare a variable.
-Any variable we declare in our main script will be available as global variable inside the function.
-So local variables of same name inside a function must be declared if they are to be used separately.
+Any variable we declare in our main script will be available as a global variable inside the function.
+So local variables of the same name inside a function must be declared if they are to be used separately.
 Here is an example of variables used inside and outside the function.

 <script type="text/javascript">